So if I’m guessing correctly, you’re here because you’ve decided to learn how to make an eBook. Am I right? Thought so.

 - Krista Brubaker, Content Marketing Strategist, BizLibrary

-Yes, you may be giving away your eBook for free, but you're still asking for something that is of great value to you and personal to them - their contact information.
+Yes, you may be giving away your eBook for free, but you're still asking your audience for something that is of great value to you and personal to them - their contact information.